-In today’s world, technology is advancing faster than ever, and many people are asking the question: Are desktop computers becoming a thing of the past?
+In today’s world, technology is advancing faster than ever, and many people are wondering whether desktop computers are becoming a thing of the past.
 With more powerful laptops and mobile devices available, it might seem like desktops are on their way out.
 But are they really?
-Let’s take a closer look at what’s happening in the world of computers and why desktops still hold their ground.

 The Rise of Portable Devices: A Convenient Choice